 External USB Drive not Mounting on Mac?

-Stellar Data Recovery Professional for Mac supports the recovery of files from an external hard drive on macOS High Sierra and other macOS and OS X variants.
+Stellar Data Recovery Professional supports the recovery of files from an external hard drive on macOS Mojave, High Sierra and other macOS/OS X variants.
 Further, it provides support for data recovery on APFS, HFS, HFS+, NTFS, FAT and ex-FAT external hard drives.
-Once you have registered the Mac recovery tool you can recover as many numbers of files from any given external drive or SSD.
+Once you have activated the Mac recovery tool you can recover as many numbers of files from any given external drive or SSD.